python-websockets/websockets/docs/intro/tutorial1.rst

       createBoard(board);
     });

-Open a shell, navigate to the directory containing these files, and start a HTTP server:
+Open a shell, navigate to the directory containing these files, and start an HTTP server:

 .. code-block:: console